karthikairasu/React-Learning/Roadmap.md

         const total = numbers.reduce((acc, curr) => acc + curr, 0);
         console.log(total); // 10
     ```

     **[⬆ Back to Top](#es6-features)**

 9.  ### DOM Manipulation

+    DOM (Document Object Model) Manipulation is the process of programmatically changing the structure, style, or content of a web page using JavaScript.
+    The DOM is a tree-like representation of your HTML document, and JavaScript can interact with it to update:

+        Elements

+        Attributes

+        Styles

+        Text/content

+        Event bindings
+    ```
+    Ex: document.getElementById('title');
+        document.querySelector('.card');
+        document.querySelectorAll('li');
+    ```

     **[⬆ Back to Top](#es6-features)**